mekkablue/Glyphs-Scripts/README.md

 * **New Tab with Flipped Components:** Opens a new tab containing all compound glyphs that have mirrored components.
 * **New Tab with Orphaned Components:** Opens a new tab in the current font window containing all glyphs (of the current master) that have components that point to non-existent glyphs, i.e., no base glyphs.
 * **New Tab with Rotated, Scaled or Flipped Components:** Opens a new tab containing all compound glyphs that have mirrored, or rotated, or scaled components.
-* **New Tab with Unaligned Compounds:** Opens a new tab containing all glyphs that have components that are not automatically aligned.
-Lists them for every master, so your font should contain all glyphs necessary for writing your font master names.
 * **New Tab with Unusual Compounds:** Open a new tab containing all compound glyphs that have an unusual component order or an unorthodox component structure.
 Useful for finding wrong component orders.
 * **Propagate Corner Components to Other Masters:** Tries to recreate the corner components of the current master layer in all other masters of the same glyph.
 Make sure your outlines are compatible.
 * **Rebuild Components:** Moves outlines to background, then tries to rebuild the glyph with components in the foreground.
 Tries to position the accents as precisely as possible.
 Useful for rebuilding a decomposed font.